kooalaproductions/CS570_Assignment_1/a3/README.md

 # CS570_Assignment_1

-Project will create a microshell that will parse commands to emulate a linux shell
+Project will create a management of threads.

 Account cssc2123 is available for testing.